RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 ```
 end example\]

 In cases where a tuple literal is not part of a conversion, it acquires its *natural type*, which means a tuple type where the element types are the types of the constituent expressions, in lexical order.
-Since not all expressions have types, not all tuple literals have a natural type either: [[Is natural type specific to tuples?
-Need we say more about this term?]]
+Since not all expressions have types, not all tuple literals have a natural type either:

+**ACTION:** Is natural type specific to tuples?
+Need we say more about this term?

 \[Example:
 ```csharp